 Pyemotes tritici commonly breed in stored grain, dried beans and peas, wheat straw, hay and other dried grasses.
 They are frequently a problem for people doing landscaping or feeding horses and other livestock.
 The mites are actually beneficial because they attack insects that feed on stored grain and similar materials.
 People who handle mite-infested materials will be attacked.
 The bites of straw itch mites are characteristically found on the trunk of the body and on the arms.

 In some areas of the state, bird mite problems may continue year round because hosts such as pigeons are constantly present.
 Mites that find their way indoors are easily removed by vacuuming or can be killed with an aerosol insecticide.
 The key to reducing bird mite problems is to prevent the birds from nesting on/in structures and to remove abandoned nests quickly.
 Although pigeons, starlings and sparrows can be removed readily, birds such as chimney swifts are protected under the 1918 Federal Migratory Bird Treaty Act and cannot be disturbed.
-The best approach is to install a screened chimney cap in the early spring or fall when the birds are not nesting.
+The best approach is to install a screened chimney cap in early spring or fall when the birds are not present.

 Dermatophagoides pteronyssinus and D. farinae are the most common species of house dust mites in North Carolina.
 These tiny mites are most abundant in warm, humid areas.
 House dust mites do not bite or sting, but they may cause a skin reaction.
 They feed on "dander," shed human skin scales that collect in the dust on furniture, particularly mattresses and on carpeting below beds, couches, and chairs where people spend significant time.
 House dust mites are important medically because they produce allergens in their secretions and excrement.
 Inhaling airborne house dust containing mite feces and cast skins is a common cause of asthma in young children.